YarnSpinnerTool/YSDocs/docs/add-ons/about-add-ons.md

 </div>

 {% hint style="info" %}
 You can purchase these add-ons at [the Yarn Spinner Itch Store](https://yarnspinnertool.itch.io).
-Purchasing Yarn Spinner, or a Yarn Spinner Add-on is a fantastic way to help support Yarn Spinner, and the team behind it.&#x20;
+Purchasing Yarn Spinner, or a Yarn Spinner Add-on is a fantastic way to help support Yarn Spinner, and the team behind it.
 {% endhint %}

 Yarn Spinner is always free and open source.
 To help offset the costs of designing, building, and supporting Yarn Spinner, we provide a number of add-ons as paid extras to make implementing Yarn Spinner in your games easier for you.